Whether it’s books, toys, or clothes, gender categories for children are more rigid now than in any other time in our history.

 Sweden is ranked as one of the top five countries in the world for gender equality and they currently have a few innovative preschools that are experimenting with a completely gender neutral way of being: the teachers aren’t even told the sex of the children.

 This may sound extreme, but the reason they are doing so is because they filmed themselves for a year and found that they used different words and tones when talking to boys versus girls.
 In our current gender-restrictive paradigm, girls are most complimented on their appearance as opposed to their interests or abilities, while boys are often taught to be tough and bury their emotions, sometimes leading to a whole host of body image and mental and emotional struggles later in life.
 For us, embracing more gender neutral children’s items makes perfect sense, as it helps break this cycle and allows our little ones to flourish without the historical baggage of what it means to be male or female.

 What’s more, gender neutral clothing often embodies minimalist, pattern-free garments and with more natural colors, styles, and tones.
-After reading the book, Simplicity Parenting, and learning about how dizzying patterns and clothing choices can overwhelm and cloud our children’s senses as they seek to discover their world, I am even more dedicated to simple, gender neutral fashion choices for my children, and to designing childrenswear that echoes the tenets of this important movement.
+After reading the book, Simplicity Parenting, and learning about how dizzying patterns and clothing choices can overwhelm and cloud our children’s senses as they seek to discover their world, I am even more dedicated to simple, gender neutral fashion choices for my children, and to designing GOTS and OEKO-TEX® certified childrenswear that is safe, non-toxic, and echoes the tenets of this important movement.